May 27, 2019

 When practiced regularly, strength training has a long list of health benefits that go over and above how your body looks.

-- Strong muscles reduce the weight on our body's joints, preventing long term joint degradation and ensuring healthy bone density.
+- Healthier joints.
+Strong muscles reduce the weight on our body's joints, preventing long term joint degradation and ensuring healthy bone density.

-- Promotes the communication between your nerves and muscles, making your reaction time much better.
+- Quicker reaction time.
+Promotes the communication between your nerves and muscles, making your reaction time much better.

-Aside from these positive health effects, you might notice an increase in energy levels, better sleep and an overall boosted mood.
-Plus normal daily activities like carrying grocery bags or climbing stairs will get easier as your muscles adapt to the increased demands of strength training.
+Aside from these positive effects, you'll notice that daily activities like carrying grocery bags or climbing stairs get easier as your muscles adapt to the increased demands of strength training.
 Basically, being strong feels pretty sweet!

 You can start strength training right from your living room, no weights needed!
 These three simple tips can help you build a practice that gets results:

-- Go slow: Slower reps can help you feel more of burn - don't rush through our workouts and rely on momentum!
+- Take it slowly: Slower reps can help you feel more of burn - don't rush through our workouts and rely on momentum.

 - Switch up the exercise: If you find yourself repeating the same squats every time, switch it up for lunges or a different leg workout.
 Bored of squats?
 Try a new variation like Bulgarian Split Squats or Pulsing Squats.